Aman-Sirmaur19/StudyBuddy_App/README.md

 ## What's Coming Next? 🚀

-- **Inbuilt Youtube Player**: StudyBuddy will soon support in-built youtube player feature, that helps users to watch videos in the app.
 - **Offline Mode**: Study with your downloaded notes through StudyBuddy as we introduce offline mode in the app, making it easier to run the app even in offline mode.